AP CS Principles

 The AP Program designed AP Computer Science Principles with the goal of creating leaders in computer science fields and attracting and engaging those who are traditionally underrepresented with essential computing tools and multidisciplinary opportunities.

-In development since 2008, AP Computer Science Principles was created with significant support from the National Science Foundation.
-The College Board worked with more than 50 leading high school and higher education computer science educators who piloted the course at their institutions.
-This rigorous process of development and testing has yielded a course that not only reflects the latest scholarship in the field, but provides students with a relevant and engaging learning experience.
+In development since 2008, AP Computer Science Principles was created with significant support from the National Science Foundation and more than 50 leading high school and higher education computer science educators who piloted the course at their institutions.
+This rigorous process of development and testing produced a course that reflects the latest scholarship in the field and provides students with a relevant and engaging learning experience.

-(Excerpt: "All students should have equitable access to this new course.
-Care should be taken to ensure that students taking the course are demographically representative of the school's population before confirming their enrollment.
-Therefore, we encourage you to create policies that promote and enable diversity in the course and to not create barriers that would discourage underrepresented groups from participating.")
+(Excerpt: "All students should have equitable access to AP CS Principles.
+Care should be taken to ensure that students are demographically representative of the school's population before confirming their enrollment.
+Therefore, we encourage you to create policies that promote and enable diversity and to not create barriers that would discourage underrepresented groups from participating.")